-Paul lectures on MA Graphic Branding and Identity at London College of Communication.
+Paul is the Course Leader for MA Graphic Branding and Identity at London College of Communication.
 Paul studied Graphic Design and Illustration at De Montfort University, followed by an MA in Communication Art and Design at the Royal College of Art.

 He later gained a PG Cert in Teaching for Higher Education from University of the Arts London's (UAL) Centre for Teaching and Learning Art and Design (CLTAD), where he co-wrote a research paper entitled "The Ideal Art School" which was delivered at CLTAD's Enhancing Curricula conference in Berlin, in 2010.

 Paul's work has covered book cover design, exhibition catalogues and poster design to animation, storyboarding and editorial illustration.
 Clients include Publicis, Vodafone, Penguin, Random House, The Guardian, GQ, Esquire and The Daily Telegraph among many others.

 Several years ago, in a change of direction, Paul rebranded his work under a new name – Wesley Merritt.
 He now works predominantly under his pseudonym.